herasrobert/herasrobert.github.io/Rules/Core_Rules.md

 The defending unit may choose to take a Cover Roll instead of a Protection Roll; sometimes the Cover Roll is better.
 Any unit can take a cover save of 6+ unless otherwise stated in the unit profile.
 Each terrain tile has a Cover Bonus attribute.
-Draw a straight line between Attacker and Defender.
+Draw a straight from the closest corner of the tile of Attacking unit to the closest corner of the tile of the defending unit.
 Cover is calculated by subtracting the highest cover bonus of any tile in the line from 6.
 The player must then roll above that value.
 Example: Player 1 used their Mage Squad to cast Fireball and because of Fireballs +2 Penetration, the Defending unit unit must suceed on a 4+ to defend against the Fireball attack.
 However, between the Mage Squad and the Defending unit is a Forest Terrain Tile that grants a +3 Cover Bonus.
 This means the defending unit can elect to take a Cover Roll intead of a Defense Roll.
 The Cover Roll result to be beat is 6 - 3 = 3+.

 ### Losing Health